 Through our supply chain Skanska also has an impact on biodiversity and the local environment well beyond our own construction sites and development.
 The procurement processes for all Skanska Business units involve several thousands of suppliers and subcontractors per Business.
 This procurement in general is a decentralized process so local impacts in our supply chain are a true challenge to manage.

 Skanska’s approach to Local Impacts is to focus on things we can directly control and directly influence.

-Our Environmental Policy states that we will "reduce harmful emissions to the air from projects, road vehicles, mobile and stationary equipment and processes” and “mitigate the impact of our operations on flora, fauna and related ecosystems” and “minimize the negative impact of our operations on water, land and soil quality”.
-We are also to “proactively select and use materials that are benign to people and the environment.”
+Our Environmental Policy states that we will "reduce harmful emissions to the air from projects, road vehicles, mobile and stationary equipment and processes" and "mitigate the impact of our operations on flora, fauna and related ecosystems" and "minimize the negative impact of our operations".
+We are also to “proactively select and use materials that are benign to people and the environment.

 The Skanska Color Palette™ target the use of Zero Unsustainable Materials, recognizing our impact on the local environment in selecting construction materials for our projects.

 All Skanska Business Units have been certified to ISO 14001 since 2000 – an industry first.
 Newly acquired or newly established businesses have two years to certify their EMS against ISO 14001 or to become part of an existing EMS.
 ISO 14001 and Skanska's Risk Management system and organization are our primary means of ensuring effective management of Local Impacts.

 The overall objective of the Risk management system and the organization is to ensure that our risks and opportunities are managed systematically, as efficiently as possible and that we assign the correct priorities, thereby supporting the achievement of Skanska's business objectives and goals.

 Evidence that the strategy to have all Business Units certified to ISO 14001 has been effective can be seen in the relatively small number of Major Non-conformances served on our Business Units by external auditors since 2005.